Robust Quickest Change Detection in Non-Stationary Processes: Robust Optimality in a Bayesian Setting

+We say that a solution is robust optimal (in the Bayesian setting) if a stopping time or algorithm is a solution to the problem in \eqref{eq:robustProb}.

-We now assume that the post-change law $G$ is unknown and provide the optimal or asymptotically optimal solution to \eqref{eq:robustProb} under assumptions on the families of post-change uncertainty classes $\{\mathcal{P}_{n, \nu}\}$.
+We now provide the optimal or asymptotically optimal solution to \eqref{eq:robustProb} under assumptions on the families of post-change uncertainty classes $\{\mathcal{P}_{n}\}$.
 Specifically, we extend the results in \cite{unni-etal-ieeeit-2011} for i.i.d. processes and those in \cite{oleyaeimotlagh2023quickest} for independent and periodically identically distributed (i.p.i.d.) processes to non-stationary processes.
 We assume in the rest of this section that all densities involved are equivalent to each other (absolutely continuous with respect to each other).
-Also, we assume in this section that the change point $\nu$ is a geometrically distributed random variable.
-The non-Bayesian and minimax setting is studied in Section~\ref{sec:minimax}.

-To state the assumptions on $\{\mathcal{P}_{n, \nu}\}$, we need some definitions.
+To state the assumptions on $\{\mathcal{P}_{n}\}$, we need some definitions.
 We say that a random variable $Z_2$ is stochastically larger than another random variable $Z_1$ if

 We use the notation

 If $\mathcal{L}_{Z_2}$ and $\mathcal{L}_{Z_1}$ are the probability laws of $Z_2$ and $Z_1$, then we also use the notation

 We now introduce the notion of stochastic boundedness in non-stationary processes.
 In the following, we use